saied89/Android-LoadX/README.md

 minSdkVersion 16

 ### Setup
-Add this snippet to your gradle.
+Add this snippet to your gradle dependencies.
 Make sure you have Jcenter in your repositories.
 ```groovy
 implementation 'com.saied.android:loadX:1.0.2'
 ```